Table of Contents

 ZFC has done a tensile testing video on its YouTube channel, Episode 19 Chain Tensile Testing.

 ZFC has measured chain wear on new chains to test the chains for durability.
 As of February 2022, 31 chains had been tested.
 These tests are similiar to the lubricant tests.
-ZFC runs the test machine(s) on chains lubricated with White Lightning Epic Ride which is low viscosity dry-drip lube.
+ZFC runs the test machine(s) on chains lubricated with White Lightning Epic Ride, a low viscosity dry-drip lube.
 The tests are explained:

 ZFC graphed the results in bar graphs showing the Km before the wear reaches the accepted replacement point of .5%.
 The actual total wear, over the length of the chain will vary.
 An ANSI 40 pitch chain has links 1/2 inch (12.7 mm.) long.
 A chain will normally be more that 100 links long.
 A road chain may have 108 links or several more; a gravel or mountain bike chain could be longer.
 It depends on the length of the chain stays and the diameters of the largest chain rings and cogs.
 A chain of 108 links is 1371.6 mm long.
 The replacement elongation of .5% of that chain is a fraction more than 6.8 mm.
 Most drop-in chain checkers measure a span of 8 to 14 links.
 ZFC measures a span of 8 (half) links, with a precise KMC micrometer chain checker, at two points along the chain.
 ZFC defines or calculates the .5% replacement point based on wear on an 8 link span as .5 mm.
 ZFC reports elongation in a graph “km’s to 0.5% wear – Digital Chain Wear Checker (0.5mm across 8 links)”.
 The Km to .5% wear graph identified a few chains that last 3,000 Km. with the test lube.
 The average of the 11 speed chains was just over 2,000 Km.
 The KMC X11 SL (the semi-premium Super Light model) was above average at about 2,500 Km.
 [My factory chain had been an X11, but not the Super Light model].
 The KMC X11 E-bike chain reached the replacement point at about 1,700 Km.
 [My new chain in spring 2021 was a SRAM 1170, which tested at about 2,700 Km to .5%.
 My experience, experimenting with cleaning and lubes has been better.
 I have not used White Lightning; I used a Dupont household lubricant for only a few rides before staggering into other products].